-At the marsh, you'll learn the beavers' tale.
-Move forward now from kiosk to trail.
+Visit three statues to learn the marsh's tale.
+Move forward now from parking lot to trail.

 Turn to the left-you are now heading north.

 Off to the beaver lodge and dams, go forth!

 Others are in motion, so use caution as you hike.
 Be alert for walkers, runners, and passing bikes.